RanimManai/diabetic-retinopathy/README.md

 ## Dataset

-The dataset used in this project consists of retinal images categorized into different stages of diabetic retinopathy.
-Data preprocessing techniques were applied to ensure uniformity and enhance model performance.
+The **APTOS 2019 Blindness Detection** dataset was used for this project.
+It consists of retinal images categorized into five stages of diabetic retinopathy.
+Data preprocessing techniques, including resizing and normalization, were applied to ensure uniformity and enhance model performance.

 ## Technologies Used